AARP’s Public Policy Development Process

 The policy development process capitalizes on AARP’s innovations as a “listening” organization in touch with our diverse membership through many different channels.

 Over the last several years, AARP has significantly increased our focus on listening to the voices of the 50-plus, our members, and our volunteers across the country.
-AARP has offices in all 50 states, DC and the territories which are highly active in communities nation-wide.
+AARP has offices in all 50 states, DCDefined contribution (DC) is a type of retirement savings plan in which employee and sometimes employers make contributions.
+Retirement benefit amounts depend on account accumulations over time. and the territories which are highly active in communities nation-wide.
 AARP has also enhanced its research capacity and regularly surveys our members and the 50 plus on key issues.
 In addition, AARP has expanded its presence and engagement on social media platforms as well as our real-time response capabilities allowing the organization to receive ongoing input and feedback from our members.

 AARP members are a critical component of our policy development as are our volunteers from around the country who stand ready to provide rapid input to policy development.
 In addition, we solicit the input of individual volunteers with knowledge and experience in any given area for feedback on specific policy issues we are considering.